 If you want full control over the applied solutions, Flask is much better.
 This is a nice framework for experienced, creative developers who like to reach for non-standard ideas and do not want to be limited by an imposed style of work.
 In this framework, you can implement everything exactly the way you want.
 Simplicity and minimalism, and at the same time the lack of restrictions make flexibility the greatest strength of Flask.

-Although Flask offers virtually the same security features as Django, using third-party add-ons and external libraries poses much more risk.
+Although Django & Flask offers virtually the same security features, using third-party add-ons and external libraries poses much more risk.
 Each tool developed and shared by other teams means great possibilities, but also the risk of errors.
 If you care primarily about functional security, a consistent Django system will be a better choice.

 Django is a bigger and older framework with a larger community.
 As such, it will be much easier to find relevant support, jobs and developers working with it.
 Django is much more likely to be used by large companies for typical web applications.
 Flask is a younger and smaller framework, but still the second largest of the Python community, and its fan base continues to grow.
 More independent companies with a focus on custom solutions and simpler applications may be more interested in building with Flask.